Changing the way we do things and adopting a few simple habits can make a huge difference to our weight – and our health.

 If you look at the behaviours of healthy people, you’re likely to notice many of them share certain habits that help keep them healthy.
 While they may not seem that important, these habits can be easily adopted in everyday life to result in big changes.
-Take a look to see what habits you can pick up to become noticeably healthier.
+Take a look to learn which habits can help you become noticeably healthier.
+Which habits can you easily pick up from today?

-Our Diet Types assessment can help you understand your dieting personality better - and how you can change your eating habits.
-Take the free assessment now - it only takes 5 minutes.
+Our Healthy Habits Quiz can help you understand your habits, how strong they are, and what triggers them so you can change your habits and lose weight.
+Take the free assessment now — it only takes 5 minutes!

 Having good food in your kitchen will make a huge difference to your diet.
 Reducing temptation and ensuring you eat well each day is the first step to staying healthy.
 That process starts with the grocery shop.
 First up, never shop hungry.
 Make a shopping list so you know exactly what to pick up – and what to avoid.
 Shop in the fresh food aisles as much as possible, picking up fresh veggies, fresh fish and fresh meat.
 If it’s an option, shop online to avoid impulse buying.

-Steer clear of processed foods that are packed with salt, sugar, fat and preservatives, and focus on great quality foods that you know are good for you.
-Make a habit of reading food labels so you know exactly what’s in everything you eat - or better yet, pick foods that don't have a label.
-You may be surprised how much bad stuff can be crammed into one unassuming package.
+Steer clear of processed foods that are packed with salt, added sugars and saturated fats, and focus on great quality foods that you know are good for you.
+Make a habit of reading food labels so you know exactly what’s in everything you eat — or better yet, pick foods that don't have a label.
+You may be surprised how much unhealthy stuff can be crammed into one unassuming package.

 When you have a routine through the week, it can be simple to stick to your healthy eating habits.
 When the weekend rolls around though, those habits often go out the window.
 Whether it’s having that extra glass of wine, indulging in fast food, or simply eating more because you’re bored, it’s all too easy to overeat on weekends.
 Try to stick to your healthy eating habits – no matter the day.